Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 ==== Validation
 \
-- *Extend:* The redeemer will allow anyone to increase the subscription funds.
+- *Extend:* The redeemer will allow anyone to increase the subscription funds by locking the funds in the Payment Contract.

-  - validate that the value of the UTxO is increased as long as the Datum is updated with the Merchant Token Name.
+  - validate that the value of the UTxO is increased as long as the Datum is updated with the Service NFT Token Name.

-- *Unsubscribe:* The redeemer will allow anyone with a subscriberNFT to spend Subscribe UTxO to unlock funds back to their address.
+- *Unsubscribe:* The redeemer will allow anyone with an Account NFT to spend an Account UTxO to unlock funds back to their address.

-  - validate the subscriberNFT is being spent.
+  - validate the user with an Account NFT asset spends a Payment UTxO.
   - validate that the penalty UTxO is being produced with the merchants Token Name.

-- *Withdraw:* The redeemer will allow anyone with a merchantNFT to withdraw funds from the Payments contract
+- *Withdraw:* The redeemer will allow anyone with a Service NFT to withdraw funds from the Payment UTxO or Penalty UTxO.

-  - validate merchantNFT is being spent

   - validate whether the transaction contains a penalty datum or a normal datum.
+  - Payment UTxO
+    - validate that user with Service NFT spends a Payment UTxO

+  - Penalty UTxO
+    - validate that user with Service NFT spends a Penalty UTxO
 \

-=== Merchant Multi-validator
+=== Service Multi-validator
 \
-Merchant Multi-validator is responsible for registering a service creating, updating and removing a service for a merchant.
+The Service Multi-validator is responsible for, creating, updating and removing a service.

 ==== Parameter
 \